bci4cpl/Demos/docs/README.md

 # Demos

-## A demo of an overcomplete recurrent Infomax neural network
+## Overcomplete Recurrent Infomax Neural Network

 (tested on Matlab versions R2013a to R2017b).